lauraverhoeven/programmeren-met-python/docs/reports/logbook.md

-#choice of data set and describing data
+# Choice of data set
 We have chosen to use the data set "Hernieuwbare energie; verbruik naar energiebron, techniek en toepassing" (renewable energy per energysource, technology and application, available at: https://opendata.cbs.nl/statline/portal.html?_la=nl&_catalog=CBS&tableId=83109NED&_theme=126) for our research project.
 This data set includes information about use of renewable energy sources (wind-, water-, solarpower, geothermal energy, aerothermic energy and biomass), including information about the avoided use of fossil energy and avoided CO2 emissions per renewable energy source.